Colonial Service: The Overseas Service Pensioners' Association (OSPA)

 In response to these concerns, the four existing pensioner associations of retired officers who had served in Ceylon, Malaya, West Africa and East and Central Africa joined together in 1960 to form a new body which could represent all existing and future pensioners of Her Majesty's Overseas Civil Service (HMOCS).
 The initial purpose was quite narrow, namely to persuade the British Government to provide annual pension increases for HMOCS pensioners to match those given to other civil servants in the Home Civil Service and the Foreign Service in Britain.
 This would be preferable to relying on a hope that the new overseas governments would continue to award increases as had been the practice before independence.
 This objective was achieved by the passing in December 1962 of the Pensions (Increase) Act which covered HMOCS pensioners like the others.

-Then about a year later, in 1963/64, two newly independent countries, Somalia (incorporating the former British Somaliland Protectorate) and Zanzibar (after a revolution overthrowing the Sultan’s rule), refused to continue pension payments to the former overseas officers, contrary to the agreements that had been reached with the governments at the time of independence.
-So OSPA had a new reason to negotiate with the British Government, and this time it took almost ten years of persistence by OSPA until the Government passed the Overseas Pensions Act in 1973.
+Then about a year later, in 1963/64, two newly independent countries, Somalia (incorporating the former British Somaliland Protectorate) and Zanzibar (after a revolution overthrowing the Sultan's rule), refused to continue pension payments to the former overseas officers, contrary to the agreements that had been reached with the governments at the time of independence.
+So OSPA had a new reason to negotiate with the British Government, and this time it took almost ten years of persistence by OSPA until the government passed the Overseas Pensions Act 1973.
 That was followed by several more years of negotiations with the various overseas governments concerned to complete the process.
 The outcome was that the British Government accepted responsibility for all HMOCS pension payments, and that system operates until now.

 Over the next 40 years there was a succession of diverse pension problems relating to the Overseas Civil Service, so OSPA continued to represent the pensioners by working for satisfactory outcomes.
 OSPA's journal, The Overseas Pensioner, was published bi-annually from 1960 until OSPA's closure in October 2017.
 It included articles and book reviews about all aspects of the Colonial Empire and the related experiences of colonial officers and their families.

 OSPA's closure was marked by a farewell event held in London on 8 June 2017.
-The guest of honour was The Prince of Wales, who gave a speech expressing the thanks of The Queen and of himself for "the extraordinarily valuable contribution, let alone the personal sacrifices, made by members of the Overseas Civil Service (and its previous manifestations) during the nineteenth and twentieth centuries".
+The guest of honour was Charles, Prince of Wales, who gave a speech expressing the thanks of Queen Elizabeth II and of himself for "the extraordinarily valuable contribution, let alone the personal sacrifices, made by members of the Overseas Civil Service (and its previous manifestations) during the nineteenth and twentieth centuries".
 The guest speaker, introduced by OSPA's president Lord Goodlad, was the historian Lord Hennessy of Nympsfield.
 He concluded by saying, "You did the State and the Crown very considerable, very special service, – and I salute you for it."